Minoru/blog.tty8.org/README.markdown

 Stuff under `misc` has no one license.
 Your best bet is to find where I link to it, then from there figure out if it's mine or not.
-My stuff is licensed as described as above; other's stuff might have different license, so you'll have to track down the origin.
+My stuff is licensed as described above; others' stuff might have different license, so you'll have to track down the origin yourself.
 Good luck!

 [cc-by-nc-sa-4]: https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode
     "Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License"